How to find the right peer review system

 Peer review dates back to 1731 and, unsurprisingly, it’s evolved a lot since then.
 Here’s how to make sure your review system is up to the job.

-A proper peer review system interrogates the academic work submitted to a conference or journal, and ensures that the quality of published research remains high.
-It also gives researches an extra opportunity to network with the research community.
+A proper peer review system interrogates the academic work submitted to a conference or journal and ensures that the quality of published research remains high.
+It also gives researchers an extra opportunity to network with the research community.

 If you’re organising a research conference, sourcing a system to help you manage authors, abstracts and reviewers through the peer review process will be a big part of your remit.
 While there’ll be lots of other event tasks to manage – from promoting your conference to building your programme – it’s the peer review phase that often takes the greatest effort and attention to detail.